 Bitwarden is more suitable for individuals and businesses who are just starting out with password management.
 Furthermore, since Bitwarden is an open-source password manager software, business organizations looking for a scalable password security solution can adopt it.
 However, some users may be put off by its limited usability.

-On the other hand, while 1Password has a wider variety of features compared to Bitwarden, it’s easy to use and get started.
+On the other hand, 1Password has a wider variety of features compared to Bitwarden, and it’s easy to use and get started.
 In addition, 1Password has an option for master password recovery, which is a critical feature when you lose or forget your master password or secret key.